Florida Plant Collecting and Transport

 Plant collecting in Florida and transport of collected specimens, whether for scientific, commercial or personal purposes, is, in most cases, subject to a variety of regulations.
 The information presented here is intended to help the plant collector determine which permits are necessary and how to obtain them.
 The laws and regulations in this regard are complex and subject to frequent change in content and interpretation.
 No claim to the accuracy and thoroughness of this information is made.
 Contact the agency responsible for administration of each regulation for current policy.

-Two types of regulation should be considered when plant collecting:
+Several types of regulation should be considered when plant collecting and transporting specimens:

-- Legally protected species, i.e., special protection and regulation of particular species (aquatic and wetland, invasive/noxious weeds, endangered species (state/federal/international laws).
+- Legally protected species, i.e., special protection and regulation of particular species (aquatic and wetland, invasive/noxious weeds, endangered species subject to state/federal/international laws).

 - Legally protected lands, i.e., the right of access to property where the plants are growing.

 Regulations vary, but generally apply to pressed and alcohol preserved specimens as well as fragments preserved for DNA analysis.
 The import and export of living material over international borders is subject to additional regulations not covered in this document (e.g., phytosanitary certificates).

 LEGALLY PROTECTED SPECIES|